inxendere/ConUHacks2024/README.md

-# ConUHacks 2024 - dAIner
+# ConUHacks 2024 - LeftOvers

 Our submission for ConUHacks VIII.